 The Youthful Offender System is a detention facility for minors in Pueblo, Colorado.
 Young adults convicted of violent felonies can spend their jail term there.
 The unique program used at the jail focuses on rehabilitation, rather than punishment.
-Compared to the normal prison system, far fewer people who pass through the Youthful Offender System commit another crime.
+Compared to the normal adult prison system, far fewer people who pass through the Youthful Offender System commit another crime.
 However, the program is known to be very difficult to complete successfully.

 In this article, our Colorado criminal defense lawyers will address: